 A child born with truncus arteriosus might not look sick right away.
 But if the condition isn’t treated early, truncus arteriosus can quickly lead to heart failure and other life-threatening complications.

 Doctors often can diagnose truncus arteriosus before birth.
-A fetal echocardiogram is a test that uses sound waves to create a video of the baby’s heart while still in the mother’s womb.
+A fetal echocardiogram is a test that uses sound waves to create a video of the baby’s heart before the baby is born.

 If the problem isn’t found before birth, most babies will show signs of this heart defect within the first days or weeks of life.
 Pulse oximetry, a simple test that measures the amount of oxygen in the bloodstream, may give the first clue that there is a heart defect.
 A heart ultrasound (or echocardiogram) done after birth will clearly show truncus arteriosus.

-During the surgery, the aorta and pulmonary artery are separated, creating a pathway for blood to travel from the right ventricle out to the lungs.
+During truncus arteriosis repair, the aorta and pulmonary artery are separated, creating a pathway for blood to travel from the right ventricle out to the lungs.
 The VSD and any other heart defects are repaired at the same time.

 Before surgery, medicines can help keep the baby stable.
 In some cases, more than one operation is needed.